Jammu and Kashmir (union territory): Judicial branch

 The union territory is under the jurisdiction of the Jammu and Kashmir High Court, which also serves as the high court for Ladakh.
 Police services are provided by the Jammu and Kashmir Police.

 Parties

 The main political parties active in the region are the Jammu & Kashmir National Conference (leader: Omar Abdullah) the Jammu and Kashmir People's Democratic Party (President: Mehbooba Mufti) the Bharatiya Janata Party (State President: Sat Paul Sharma), the Indian National Congress (State President: Tariq Hameed Karra), and the Jammu and Kashmir People's Conference (President: Sajjad Gani Lone).
 Other parties with a presence in the region include the Communist Party of India (Marxist), the Jammu and Kashmir National Panthers Party, and the Jammu and Kashmir Apni Party (President: Altaf Bukhari).

+Local government

+The rural areas of Jammu and Kashmir are governed by Panchayati Raj Institutions under the Jammu & Kashmir Panchayati Raj Act, 1989, which was passed in March 1989.
+It establishes a three-tier system of local government, similar to the rest of India: Halqa Panchayat at the village level, Block Development Council at the block level, and District Development Council at the district level.
+There are a total of 4291 halqa panchayats, 286 block development councils, and 20 district development councils.

+Urban areas of Jammu and Kashmir are governed by Urban Local Bodies under the J&K Municipal Corporation Act, 2000 and J&K Municipal Act, 2000.
+It provides for Municipal Corporations in cities with a population of one lakh or more, Municipal Councils for medium towns, and Municipal Committees for smaller towns.
+At present, there are 80 Urban Local Bodies (ULBs), including two Municipal Corporations (at Jammu and Srinagar), six Municipal Councils, and 72 Municipal Committees.
+Elections are held in every five years for these local bodies, and conducted by J&K State Election Commission.

 Jammu and Kashmir in the Parliament of India

 Jammu and Kashmir sends five members (MPs) to the lower house of the Indian parliament (the Lok Sabha) and four members to the upper house (the Rajya Sabha).